JohnLCaron/rlauxe/README.md

 ### Choosing which ballots/cards to sample

-Once we have all of the contests' estimated sample sizes, we then need to choose which ballots/cards to sample.
+Once we have all of the contests' estimated sample sizes, we next choose which ballots/cards to sample.
 This step is highly dependent on how much we know about which ballots contain which contests.
-In particular, whether you have Card Style Data (CSD), where you know which cards/ballots contain which contests.
+In particular, whether you have Card Style Data (CSD), (see MoreStyle, p2)..

 For comparison audits, the generated Cast Vote Record (CVR) comprises the CSD, as long as the CVR records the case where a contest recieves no votes.